ascribano/codestudio/README.md

 ## Introduction

-This is a technical assessment I have created for BurstSMS.
+This is a technical assessment I have created for BurstSMS, Thank you for the opportunity to present myself, I hope we can work together,

 ## Requirements

 * PHP 5.6 - module curl installed
 * Composer
+* Mysql

 ## Library Installation

 run Composer update and composer update in order to install the vendors library.

+During composer installation, the process will ask if you need a minified version, you need to answer "no", after that a series of options will be available to install, select ZEND-FORMS and ZEND-DB.

+## Database installation

+The system use the native Zend library called ZEND - DB.
+For secutiry reasons and to validate the amount of messages to send, I have move the connection variables to the database.
+Use the file located in 'project/data/data.sql' to import it.

 ## Web server setup